At the heart of standardization is predictability. Standardization provides a predictable pace, predictable quality, and a predictable lead time.

 TPM keeps machines operating without downtime.

 Predictability is grossly underrated in its importance to team members.
 While people often like variety in their jobs, that does not translate to chaos.
-When people have an expectation about what will happen, they like when it happens.
-If something unusual occurs, whether an unexpected surge in demand, or a machine breaking down, the additional work it frequently causes makes life difficult.
+When people have an expectation about what will happen, they generally like when it happens.
+If something unusual occurs, whether an unexpected surge in demand, or a machine breaking down, the additional work it causes makes life difficult.

 Predictability is also a key concept for root cause analysis.
 If you get the root cause right, you should be able to predict the outcome if you make a change to the input.
 If you can’t predict the change, you are incorrect in your analysis.